Connect with us

 Lara Bird – a PhD student at King’s College London – has been elected to Parliament after securing 41% of the vote as the SNP candidate in the Arbroath and Broughty Ferry by-election on Thursday, 18 June.

 Her election victory marks the first known instance of a King’s student serving as a member of Parliament during their studies.
-Bird, 28, is currently reading International Law and Legal Studies as a PhD student in the Department of War Studies and the Dickson Poon School of Law.
-She is expected to graduate in 2028.
+Bird, 28, is a PhD candidate studying remotely from her home town of Broughty Ferry, Scotland.
+Reading International Law and Legal Studies in the Department of War Studies and the Dickson Poon School of Law, she is expected to graduate in 2028.

 Standing as the Scottish National Party (SNP) candidate in Arbroath and Broughty Ferry – a Westminster constituency in Scotland – Bird secured 9,802 votes (41%) and a majority of 4,961, marking a five-fold increase since the 2024 general election.